upgrade guide for 1.7

 In README.RHEL.idoutils (and within the docs) there are only recommandations for pgsql and mysql.
 But in general i think we can point to the ready-to-use create_xyzdb.sh scripts in idoutils/db/scripts as blueprint for the required steps and to the wiki for details

-#2 Updated by dnsmichi almost 2 years ago
+#2 Updated by dnsmichi over 4 years ago

 the spec file builds libdbi only, and therefore can't be targetted against oracle. furthermore, building with oracle will require ocilib headers installed which will require oracle sdk installed. which is not available freely, so such a spec file can be shared in contrib/ - if i ever get time to rework the internal stuff. but right on, oracle does not work with the binaries you'll get out of rpmbuild.

-#3 Updated by Tommi almost 2 years ago
+#3 Updated by Tommi over 4 years ago

 i think its word to offer such configured oracle package because its linked against ocilib, not the oracle client itself.
 In this case its up to the user to have ocilib in its system.

 We can additional offer a package for ocilib which is compiled by us with the Oracle Instantclient because ocilib is free.
 Also precompiled ocilib headers can be distributed for free.
 Than the end user only needs this oracle client we used to compile.